MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-load-balancer.md

 To clean up resources, do the following:

-1. When one of the load balancers is no longer needed, check the start of the row for the load balancer and select **Delete**.
+1. When one of the load balancers is no longer needed, select the start of the row for the load balancer and select **Delete**.
 Then select **Yes**.
 1. When the load balancer service is no longer needed, delete all existing load balancers and then select **Uninstall**.
 Select **Yes** to uninstall the extension.

 ## Bring your own load balancer